rticommunity/rtiperftest/srcDoc/examples.rst

 It is a new feature which allows to the customer to use their own type for running the performance test.
-The current *RTI Perftest* has a predefined type which is form by several long and a sequence of ``octet``.
+The current *RTI Perftest* has a predefined type which is formed by several long membersand a sequence of ``octet``.
 So now it is possible to use a complex type and it is automated and really simple.

-Briefly, the only thing that you need to is:
+Briefly, the necesary steps that you need to use your type in *RTI Perftest* are:

 -  Copy your IDL files into srcIdl/custom/
 -  Implement the functions of customtype.cxx
 -  Run the build script with the ``--customType <type>``
--  Run *RTI Perftest* as usual.
+-  Now, you can run *RTI Perftest* as usual.

 Full example using Custom Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~